 - 9.2.3 The M. Med Part I examination must be passed by the resident within the first two years of the MMed programme.
 Satisfactory evaluations of both the Rotations and by the relevant faculty members shall be a prerequisite for taking the M. Med Part I examination.
-Residents will be given a pass or fail grade for the MMed Part 1 examination. - 9.2.3.1 A candidate who fails the MMed Part 1 exam shall be allowed to re-sit the Part I exam the following semester. - 9.2.3.2 The Part I exam will be available once every semester.
-Therefore within the first two years of the M Med programme there will be a maximum of four potential opportunities for the resident to sit the exam - 9.2.3.3 A candidate who does not pass the MMed Part I exam within the first two years of the MMed shall have their future with the MMed programme reviewed by the Faculty of Medicine Board, with strong consideration given to the recommendation by the relevant supervising department. - 9.2.3.4 If the Board decides that the candidate has otherwise performed well during their MMed and is worthy of further opportunities to pass the Part 1 exam, the candidate may remain in the M Med programme and re-sit the exam.
+Residents will be given a pass or fail grade for the MMed Part 1 examination. - A candidate who fails the MMed Part 1 9.2.3.1 exam shall be allowed to re-sit the Part I exam the following semester. - The Part I exam will be available once every semester.
+Therefore within the first two years of the M Med programme there will be a maximum of four potential opportunities for the resident to - 9.2.3.3 A candidate who does not pass the MMed Part I exam within the first two years of the MMed shall have their future with the MMed programme reviewed by the Faculty of Medicine Board, with strong consideration given to the recommendation by the relevant supervising department. - If the Board decides that the candidate has otherwise performed well during their MMed and is worthy of further opportunities to pass the Part 1 exam, the candidate may remain in the M Med programme and re-sit the exam.
 Such a candidate will re-register for the MMed Part 1 examination preparation course and continue the clinical rotations of the fourth semester in Botswana.
 Once the candidate has successfully passed the part 1 exam they may commence third year (semester five) of the MMed programme. - 9.2.3.5 If the Faculty of Medicine Board decides that the candidates overall performance during the M Med programme has been unsatisfactory, the Faculty of Medicine Board may decide to terminate the candidate's place in the M Med programme.
-A candidate shall commence rotations at external collaborating institutions only after successfully passing the Part-I M. Med examination and completing at least two years of the programme in Botswana. - 9.2.3.6 This section on examinations may not apply to all programmes.
+A candidate shall commence rotations at external collaborating institutions only after successfully passing the Part-I M. Med examination and completing at least two years of the programme in Botswana.

+- This section on examinations may not apply to all programmes.
 Please refer to the section on each programme for specifics on examinations.
-9.2.4 The MMed Part II examination will take place - during fourth year of the MMed programme, and the candidates will be examined according to the training received.
+The MMed Part II examination will take place during fourth year of the MMed programme, and the candidates will be examined according to the training received.
 Satisfactory evaluations of the Rotations by the relevant faculty members shall be a prerequisite for taking the M. Med Part II examination.
 The Part Il examination may be taken before or after acceptance of the dissertation, but the resident has to have successfully completed the dissertation and passed the Part II examination in order to be recommended by the Faculty Board to the Senate for conferment of an MMed degree.
-Individual MMed programmes may set additional pre-requisites for the sitting of the Part II examination, e.g., the submission of case logs or performance portfolios.
-Residents will receive a pass or fail grade for the M Med part II examination. - 9.2.4.1 A candidate who fails the M Med Part II exam shall, with the permission of the Faculty of Medicine Board be allowed to re-sit the exam the following semester. - 9.2.4.2 Further attempts at the Part II exam may be possible, with the permission of the Faculty of Medicine Board, providing the resident does not exceed the overall maximum duration of the M. Med programme.
+Individual MMed programmes may set additional pre-requisites for the sitting of the Part II examination, e.g., the submission of case logs or performance - A candidate who fails the M Med Part II exam shall, with the permission of the Faculty of Medicine Board be allowed to re-sit the exam the following semester.